godotengine/godot-docs/classes/class_os.rst

 | *Getter* | is_in_low_processor_usage_mode()    |
 +----------+-------------------------------------+

-If ``true`` the engine optimizes for low processor usage by only refreshing the screen if needed.
+If ``true``, the engine optimizes for low processor usage by only refreshing the screen if needed.
 Can improve battery consumption on mobile.

 .. _class_OS_screen_orientation: